fabogit/arch-install/README.md

 ╰─`yay portainer-bin`

-change launcher default port 9000 to 9443
+change http to https and launcher default port 9000 to 9443

 ### libreoffice